-Better Globe builds and renovates schools in these areas.
-We provide buildings with gutters and large water tanks that are replenished during the rainy periods.
-This simple operation has, according to the headmaster of a school in Sosoma which Better Globe has supported, led to twice as high attendance than before the water tanks were installed.
+Better Globe Forestry Ltd. builds and renovates schools, in cooperation with Child Africa, in these areas.
+They provide buildings with gutters and large water tanks that are replenished during the rainy periods.
+This simple operation has, according to the headmaster of a school in Sosoma which Child Africa has supported, led to twice as high attendance than before the water tanks were installed.
 It is easier for parents to send their children to school if the school provides them with water during the warmest hours of the day.

 Start saving in trees or reserve a seat on a webinar

 If you also want to join in and do good, contribute to a better world and manage your savings in an ethical, sustainable and long-term way, use the link below.

 Please feel free to read more here on the website, if you have other questions.
 We have a FAQ page with the 50 most frequently asked questions, and you can of course contact us at email@example.com.